Updated 11/2022

 Open to Grades: 10, 11 & 12

 Physics is a laboratory course exploring the interactions of energy and matter.
-Units of study include forces, motion, energy waves, sound, light and introductions to electricity and modern physics.
+Units of study include one dimensional and two-dimensional motion, forces, energy, momentum and introductions to waves, sound, light, electricity and modern physics.
 Its approach also emphasizes rigorous problem-solving skills and quantitative laboratory work necessary for college.
 At FRHS: This class is available to 9th graders enrolled concurrently in Biology / CP Biology.
 Must be recommended for Algebra 2 or higher in 9th grade and intend in taking 4 more years of science in high school.

 6822 AP Physics 1